dotnet/dotnet-docker/eng/readme-templates/Use.aspire-dashboard.md

 {{
     _ ARGS:
       top-header: The string to use as the top-level header.
-      readme-host: Moniker of the site that will host the readme ^ }}

-The .NET Aspire Dashboard is a browser-based app to view run-time information about your distributed application.
+      readme-host: Moniker of the site that will host the readme }}The .NET Aspire Dashboard is a browser-based app to view run-time information about your distributed application.

 The dashboard shows: